 Because SEO takes a long time to kick in (like 6-12 months) and you can get demotivated as a new blogger having to wait that long without seeing results (or making any money!).

-How long does it take to make money?
+How long does it take to make money on a blog?

 As soon as you start getting traffic.
 You can earn money from Display Advertising right away.
 So set up your blog now!